Al-Muqtadi: Biography

-He was born to Muhammad Dhakirat, the son of caliph Al-Qa'im, and an Armenian slave girl named Urjuman.
+He was born to Dhakirat al-Mulk Muhammad, the son of caliph Al-Qa'im, and an Armenian slave girl named Urjuman also known as Qurrut al-Ayn.
 His full name was ʿAbd Allāh ibn Muhammad ibn al-Qa'im and his Kunya was Abū'l-Qasim.
 He was born on 24 July 1056.

 When al-Qa'im was on his deathbed in 1075, Fakhr ad-Dawla took charge of his personal care - al-Qa'im did not want bloodletting but Fakhr ad-Dawla had it done anyway.
 Before he died, al-Qa'im advised his grandson and successor al-Muqtadi to keep the Banu Jahir in their position: "I have not seen better persons for the dawla than Ibn Jahir and his son; do not turn away from them."
 Al-Muqtadi ascended to the throne on 2 April 1075.

 In 1077, deadly riots broke out in Baghdad between the city's Hanbali and Ash'ari factions when Abu Nasr ibn al-Ustadh Abi al-Qasim al-Qushayri arrived in town to become lecturer at the city's nizamiyya.
 During the riots, Nizam al-Mulk's son Mu'ayyad al-Mulk's life was endangered.
 Nizam al-Mulk blamed Fakhr ad-Dawla for the whole affair and in 1078 sent his representative Gohar-A'in to the caliph to demand Fakhr ad-Dawla's removal and to have the Banu Jahir's followers arrested.
 Gohar-A'in arrived on 23 July and was granted an audience on Tuesday, 14 August, during which he handed over a letter requesting Fakhr ad-Dawla's removal.
 Al-Muqtadi initially balked at the demand, but by 27 August Gohar-A'in was threatening to attack the palace unless he complied.
 At that point, al-Muqtadi had no choice – the Abbasids lacked a military of their own and were powerless to resist Seljuk interference.
 Fakhr ad-Dawla resigned (instead of being fired) and al-Muqtadi had him placed under house arrest.

 Mah-i Mulk Khatun depicted in the center of a procession from Isfahan to Baghdad, for her upcoming marriage to Muqtadi in 1087.
 Nizam al-Mulk is also depicted accompanying the procession.
 Folio from a manuscript of Nigaristan, Iran, probably Shiraz, dated 1573–74.

 Meanwhile, Amid ad-Dawla had left for Isfahan once he heard of Nizam al-Mulk's plans.
 He took a circuitous route through the mountains to avoid running into Gohar-A'in on the way, and he reached Isfahan on 23 July – the same day that Gohar A'in reached Baghdad.
 Amid ad-Dawla met with Nizam al-Mulk, and the two parties eventually reconciled, which they sealed with a marriage contract between Nizam al-Mulk's granddaughter and Amid ad-Dawla.
 Al-Muqtadi did not initially rehire the Banu Jahir and instead kept them under house arrest, but Nizam al-Mulk later intervened and got them rehired.